Gift vouchers Book now

 The land of gourmet troughs

-The Pays d’Auge, jewel of Norman gastronomy
+The Pays d'Auge, a jewel of Norman gastronomy

 A piece of history

-Festive events around local produce:
+Festive gatherings centered around local produce: